LiuYuHan31/LiuYuHan31.github.io/_pages/about.md

 My contributions have been recognized in several top-tier international AI conferences.

 # 🔥 News
 - *2024.12*: &nbsp;🎉🎉 We won the Gold Medal in the Tencent Multi-Agent Application Competition (Rank 1/210)!
-Congratulations to Xuyan!
+Congratulations to my friend Xuyan!
 - *2024.10*: &nbsp;🎉 Invited to serve as a Reviewer for WWW 2025 and ICLR 2025.
 - *2024.08*: &nbsp;🎉 Attending IJCAI 2024 in South Korea—looking forward to connecting!
 - *2024.07*: &nbsp;🎉 Invited to serve as a <span style="color:red">Session Chair</span> for IJCAI 2024 NLP Track (Jeju, South Korea)